IgnacioTejeraPicossi/AI-FackeChannels/README.md

 # Telegram Fake Channel Detector

 This application analyzes Telegram channels to detect potential fake content and misinformation, with a focus on scientific communication.
-It uses Google's Gemini 2.0 Flash API to provide intelligent analysis of channel content, helping users identify potentially misleading or fraudulent scientific channels.
+It uses Google's Gemini 2.0 Flash API to provide intelligent analysis of channel content, helping users identify potentially misleading or fraudulent scientific channels (I use cursor in this project not Visual Studio Code).

 ## Features